epibayes/labsite/content/authors/Alex-Cao/_index.md

 - Group 2
 ---

-Nina is a doctoral candidate in Epidemiology at the University of Michigan.
-She did her MPH in Global Health Epidemiology at the University of Michigan and her bachelors in Chemistry and Materials Engineering at Princeton University.
-Her dissertation research focuses on spatial transmission models of infectious diseases, the impact of clustered non-vaccination on outbreak risk, and the evolution of vaccine hesitancy.
-She is passionate about science communication and seeks to make epidemiologic research accessible with her [blog](https://knowyourvax.com/)
+Alex is a data scientist at the University of Michigan with CSCAR (Consulting for Statistics, Computing & Analytics Research).
+He helps researchers with their data science problems and teaches people about data science via workshops.
+He used to do research with surgical robots and NASA but now he makes predictive models and interactive data visualizations.